-The fresh water pump draws water from the water tank and provides pressure to the entire system.
+The freshwater pump draws water from the water tank and provides pressure to the entire system.

-To energize the system, depress the "FRESH WATER PUMP" switch located on the control station switch panel (See fig. 2.19.1).
+To energize the system, depress the "FRESHWATER PUMP" switch located on the helm switch panel.

-Maintenance of the fresh water system will require you to check the fittings and hoses for system integrity to prevent leaks.
+Maintenance of the freshwater system will require you to check the fittings and hoses for system integrity to prevent leaks.

-Periodically check the in-line strainer attached to the fresh water pump, and clean if necessary.
+Periodically check the inline strainer attached to the freshwater pump, and clean if necessary.